Mario Bernasconi (sculptor): Career, character, marriage and travel

 The artist demonstrates to be a free-thinker, a great lover of nature, mystic, philosopher, intuitive, poet, romantic.
 His family and friends considered him to be gentle and having a good character, a bit narcissistic, sentimental and emotional.
 Sometimes argumentative at times revolutionary and remembered for his motto "Lottare per non morire" (Fight not to die).

 Of the encounter with friends, writes Francesco Manzoni in the volume "Mario Bernasconi Scultore" Editions Aurora, Lugano:

 "Then the political rounds would break loose and Mario wearing the Valiere tie, was singing Bandiera Rossa (Red Flag) and the hymn to the anarchists or he would play them on the mouth accordion, his face assuming a faun flavor whereby his authentic faith was affirmed without reservation: perhaps with great anger, that sometimes had the epic of Brecht and when cooled off, ended with the recitation of a scarlet "Ca ira."

-Matured by the strong impression of the Egyptian sculptures, Greek and Roman, the one of the Renaissance, the neo-Gothic of Lehmbruck, the realism of Rodin, Mario Bernasconi found his own style.
+Matured by the strong impression of the Egyptian sculptures, Greek and Roman, the Renaissance, the neo-Gothic of Lehmbruck, the realism of Rodin, Mario Bernasconi found his own style.

 For art studies, he gives preference to the cities of Siena and Florence (Firenze) and he continues his formation through contact with artists and intellectuals.

 Works in central Switzerland, Zurich, Bern and Glarus.